Giant gecko

 Wild behavior:

-Sharpscale's scales start to harden around three months of age.
+Sharp-scale's scales start to harden around three months of age.
 This is when the rattle starts to form.
-When it comes to shedding skin from large hard scales (such as backscales) they peel of in whole segments determined by shape of scale underneath (similar to turtle scutes).
+When it comes to shedding skin from large hard scales (such as back scales) they peel of in whole segments determined by shape of scale underneath (similar to turtle scutes).
 Segments are upper layer of scale, 1-3mm thick and have translucent color.

-Domestices behavior:
+Domestics behavior:

 Stable requirements: